muratk5n/thirdwave/en/README.md

 ---

-Oz economist Saul Eslake: "Schemes that allow people to pay more for housing than they otherwise would, will result in more expensive housing, rather than more people owning housing.
+Oz Economist Saul Eslake \#ABC: "Schemes that allow people to pay more for housing than they otherwise would, will result in more expensive housing, rather than more people owning housing.
 I dont think it's any coincidence home ownership rate has been declining ever since the first census after the first homeowner's grant was introduced by the